True or False: Your spouse must assume your personal credit card debt after you die.

 The estate pays the debts and not their children or surviving spouse.
-But, sometimes the executor and surviving family member is one and the same.
+But, sometimes the executor and surviving family member are one and the same.

-It is important to understand that the estate and its executor—NOT the family member—are responsible for clearing up the debt when you die.
-While the people may be one at the same, their roles and responsibilities are drastically different.
+It is important to understand the estate and its executor—NOT the family member—are responsible for clearing up the debt when ones dies with assets in an estate.
+While those individuals may be one and the same, their roles and responsibilities are drastically different.

 Your Estate Pays Your Debts

 An estate’s executor who is also a spouse or child of the deceased can find it confusing, though, which is understandable.
-There is an inevitable blending of roles and responsibilities in that case.
+There is an inevitable blending of roles and responsibilities in this case.